 The round leader simply thinks of something that they bought recently or chooses an item off of a vocabulary list to ensure that children are able to practice it.
 By describing the physical appearance of the item, such as “it is brown and floppy” as well as its function, “it protects your head from the sun,” the round leader makes children really draw connections when thinking and pushes them to think outside of the box.

 Leaders can also mention other descriptions, such as “it must be kept in the freezer” and “it smells really clean,” depending on what they are describing, to give children more clues and to make them think harder about the item being described.
-Playing this game is a wonderful way to review vocabulary, which can be especially helpful for younger children or children who are learning a foreign language.
+Playing this word guessing game is a wonderful way to review vocabulary, which can be especially helpful for younger children or kids who are learning a foreign language.
 By describing the item that you bought in multiple ways, you can make sure to engage all of a child’s senses.

 2. I Spy

-This is probably one of the first great guessing games that children ever learn and remains a classic to this day because it is so fun and because you don’t need to have anything special on hand to play.
+This is probably one of the first great word guessing games that children ever learn and remains a classic to this day because it is so fun and because you don’t need to have anything special on hand to play.
 Additionally, children can take turns being the round leader, which is sure to inspire a little extra confidence on their part when they get to be the one spying different items.

 The round leader looks around and chooses something that they can easily see and then describes it with the rhyme “I spy, with my little eye, something – .“ By filling in the blank in the rhyme with the color or an adjective about the item they see, leaders can help the other players start to narrow down what the item may be while they are looking.